DBOMproject/pgp-create/README.md

 ## Getting Help

-If you have any queries on iota-agent, feel free to reach us on any of our [communication channels](https://github.com/DBOMproject/community/blob/master/COMMUNICATION.md)
+If you have any queries on pgp create, feel free to reach us on any of our [communication channels](https://github.com/DBOMproject/community/blob/master/COMMUNICATION.md)

-If you have questions, concerns, bug reports, etc, please file an issue in this repository's [issue tracker](https://github.com/DBOMproject/iota-agent/issues).
+If you have questions, concerns, bug reports, etc, please file an issue in this repository's [issue tracker](https://github.com/DBOMproject/pgp-create/issues).

 ## Getting Involved